Impeachment inquiry in the United States: Vice presidential

 On September 26, 1973, a request by Vice President Spiro Agnew that an impeachment inquiry into him be launched was denied by Speaker of the House Carl Albert.
 Agnew had requested such an inquiry to investigate charges that he had received bribes from construction companies during his tenure as the governor of Maryland.
 Angew cited the precedent in which Calhoun had requested and been granted an impeachment inquiry into himself in 1826.
 Agnew had hoped that a House investigation could serve as an alternate to a grand jury investigation and court litigation.
 Speaker Albert discussed Agnew's requested inquiry with House Democratic leaders and House Parliamentarian Lewis Deschler, before deciding against granting one to Angew.
 Weeks later, on October 10, 1973, as part of a plea bargain relating to a charge of tax evasion, Vice President Agnew resigned.

+In June 2023, representative Andy Ogles filed articles of impeachment for Kamala Harris.